 Step 3: Turn the Tap

 Using the tap wrench, turn clockwise while applying gentle downward pressure.
 After one or two turns, reverse slightly (anti-clockwise) to break chips and clear debris.
+This forward-back rhythm is what protects the tap from jamming and snapping.

 Step 4: Finish the Thread